JanineCHEN/AAG-FP/ckpt/readme.md

-To download the required checkpoints, please go to <a href="https://drive.google.com/drive/folders/1SjmCiK08-gpNGN8TZX5_kaErGv05c0Sg?usp=sharing">LINK</a>.
+To download the required checkpoints, please go to `coming soon`.

 Then put all the downloaded files under the `ckpt` directory.
 You should have a directory tree like this: